-The following letter complies with the Bureau of Ocean Energy Management (BOEM) Notice to Lessees (NTL's) 2008-G04, 2009-G40, and 2022-G01 (MMS, 2008, 2010 and BOEM, 2022) with respect to shallow hazards and benthic community assessments.
+The following letter complies with the Bureau of Ocean Energy Management (BOEM) Notice to Lessees (NTL's) 2008-G04, 2009-G40, and 2022-G01 (MMS, 2008, 2010, and BOEM, 2022).
+These regulations are relative to filing for permits to drill, geohazard investigations, and benthic organism avoidance.

 BOEM requires an assessment for potential archaeological resources prior to conducting drilling operations as per NTL 2005-G07 which was re-issued in 2020 (BOEM, 2020).
-GEMS prepared an archaeological assessment using FGSI's 2016 AUV-acquired data to comply with the Archaeological Surveys and Reports requirements in NTL 2005-G07 (BOEM, 2020).
+To satisfy this NTL requirements, GEMS completed an archaeological assessment using high-resolution geophysical Autonomous Underwater Vehicle (AUV) survey data.
+The requirements of NTL 2005-G07 (BOEM, 2020), which are applicable for exploration or production activity, have been satisfied and the results were provided in Volume II of the GEMS shallow hazards and archaeological report.